2024–25 UC San Diego Tritons men's basketball team: Occidental

 The Tritons’ final non-conference game was held back home at LionTree arena, facing the Occidental Tigers.
-This was the second time the Tritons faced a NCAA Division III opponent.
+This was the second time the Tritons faced an NCAA Division III opponent.
 In the entire game, the game favored the Tritons, and by the end of half-time, they were already leading 59-26, tying the largest amount of points the Tritons have scored in a half since the transition to NCAA D1.
 More Triton players had their chance to shine on the field in the bottom half, with the gap gradually increasing until a layup by Cade Pendleton set the final score to be a large win for the Tritons, 109-51.
 UC San Diego attempted 58 three-pointers in the game, a new program record, with Tyler McGhie having a career high of 8 three pointers made.
 Redshirt freshman Jasen Brooks set a career high of 14 points and 3 three pointers made.
 Besides McGhie and Brooks, Aniwaniwa Tait-Jones, Nordin Kapic, Hayden Gray, Aidan Burke and Justin Rochelin all scored double digits.
 Maximo Milovich led the Tritons with 10 rebounds and six assists, while Chris Howell added four more steals to his stats.
 The final match in 2024 moved the Tritons up to 12-2 in the season and continued their winning streak to ten games.